LOADING ...

 The mother died with a in her hand,

-Her face in a grin.
+Her in a hideous grin.

 She set her hair on fire,